yeongmo-j/PS/README.md

-# Leetcode
+# PS

-This is my answer to LeetCode problems, which is wrote in Korean.
+This is my problem solving records.